Dynamic pricing was once the realm of Uber and airlines. Now, it's coming to restaurants.

 In a way, dynamic pricing has long existed in the restaurant industry, with dinner menu items typically priced higher than similar plates served at breakfast or lunch.

-"It's not out of the realm of possibility to see the same burger with a different price on lunch and dinner menus," food and beverage management consultant Lilly Jan said.
+"It's not out of the realm of possibility to see the same burger with a different price on lunch and dinner menus," Lilly Jan, a food and beverage management lecturer at Cornell University, said.

 Consumers may not like dynamic pricing, but they don't have much choice when it comes to airline and hotel reservations, Jan added.
 That might not hold true with restaurants, she added.